Metal-Specific Functionalities

 Mesh Shader Support

-Mesh shaders can be targeted using the following types and syntax.
-The same as task/mesh shaders generally in Slang.
+Mesh shaders can be targeted using the following types and syntax, which is the same as for task/mesh shaders generally in Slang.

 [outputtopology("triangle")]